-How to customize your Lock screen on iPhone and iPad
+Customize your Lock screen to work just how you want it to

-How do you change your Lock screen wallpaper, and how do you turn off access to Siri, Notification Center, Control Center, Apple Pay?
-Settings makes it easy!
+The Lock screen serves two different purposes: It provides fast, convenient access to a ton of features like the camera, Siri, Control Center, and more, and also prevents unauthorized access to the private contents of your iPhone or iPad.

-Lock screen serves two contradictory purposes: It provides fast, convenient access to a ton of features like the camera, Siri, Control Center, and more, and it also prevents unauthorized access to the private contents of your iPhone or iPad.
 You can absolutely swap your wallpaper to make it your own, but you can also disable many of the conveniences if you'd prefer your Lock screen to be on lockdown.
+Here's how to customize your Lock screen.

 How to change the wallpaper on your Lock screen

-Your iPhone or iPad comes with Apple's default wallpaper on the Lock screen, but you can change it to another image from Apple's gallery, one of a few motion wallpapers, or even a Live Photo that animates when you 3D Touch it (if your iPhone or iPad supports it).
+Your iPhone or iPad comes with Apple's default wallpaper on the Lock screen.
+Still, you can change it to another image from Apple's gallery, one of a few motion wallpapers, or even a Live Photo that animates when you long-press it.

 - Launch Settings from the Home screen.

-- Tap on Wallpaper.
+- Tap Wallpaper.

-Tap on Choose a New Wallpaper.
+Tap Choose a New Wallpaper.

 - Tap on the location of the new wallpaper you want to choose: